arras-energy/gridlabd-old/docs/Module/Powerflow/Building.md

 The `building` object implements a general building load model as an integrated powerflow load object, meter, and thermal model.
 The thermal model is based on a two-zone air/mass model with a general building HVAC system.
 The model computes the HVAC system duty-cycle required to maintain steady state given the system capacity.

+The HVAC system capacity can be set using the `QH` property.
+If `QH` is not set, then the system is automatically sized to meet the `TH` and `TC` heating and cooling design conditions, respsectively, given the `DF` over-design factor.
+The property `SA` specified the envelope area exposed to solar radiation, which is typicaly half the total building envelope area, and should include all absorption factors.
+Heat gains for electric end-uses `QE`, gas enduses `QG`, occupancy `QO`, and ventilation `QV` can be specified as well.

+Solar and energy storage can be modeled by making `PV` and `BS` non-zero, respectively.
+In addition, inverter capacity `PG` and the export limit `PX` can be set to limit the power generated and exported, respectively.

+For information load and meter outputs, see [[/Module/Powerflow/Load]] and [[/Module/Powerflow/Meter]].

 ## Model parameters

 * `dt` - Simulation timestep stored in `s`.
 The default value is 1 hour.